stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 made it seem odd that any passing party of those others should have startled them.
 Was it possible that those others had taken some aggressive action or tried to increase their meat supply?
-We doubted whether that pungent odour which the dogs had hated could cause an equal antipathy in these penguins; since their ancestors had obviously lived on excellent terms with the Old Ones&mdash;an amicable relationship which must have survived in the abyss below as long as any of the Old Ones remained.
-Regretting&mdash;in a flareup of the old spirit of pure science&mdash;that we could not photograph these anomalous creatures, we shortly left them to their squawking and pushed on toward the abyss whose openness was now so positively proved to us, and whose exact direction occasional penguin tracks made clear.
+We doubted whether that pungent odour which the dogs had hated could cause an equal antipathy in these penguins; since their ancestors had obviously lived on excellent terms with the Old Ones--an amicable relationship which must have survived in the abyss below as long as any of the Old Ones remained.
+Regretting--in a flareup of the old spirit of pure science--that we could not photograph these anomalous creatures, we shortly left them to their squawking and pushed on toward the abyss whose openness was now so positively proved to us, and whose exact direction occasional penguin tracks made clear.